 RTA began the Red, Blue and Green color scheme for the Rapid Transit.

 RTA’s fleet included 1,020 buses and 166 rail cars.

 RTA integrated operations from the City of Euclid.

 May, RTA created a 28-member Citizens Participation Advisory Committee.
 In 1989, this became the Citizen’s Advisory Committee.
 In 1999, it became the Citizen’s Advisory Board.

 April 21, RTA began a $100 million, 16-month reconstruction of the light-rail lines.

-Leonard Ronis was elected President of the American Public Transit Association, and re-elected in 1981.
+Leonard Ronis was elected President of the American Public Transit Association (APTA), and re-elected in 1981.

-January 21, Garfield Heights Transit became part of RTA.
+Jan.
+21, Garfield Heights Transit became part of RTA.